Flags of the Confederate States of America: National flag proposals

-Hundreds of proposed national flag designs were submitted to the Confederate Congress during competitions to find a First National flag (February–May 1861) and Second National flag (April 1862; April 1863).
+Hundreds of proposed national flag designs were submitted to the Confederate Congress during competitions to find a first and second (April 1862; April 1863) national flag.

 First national flag proposals

 When the Confederate States of America was founded during the Montgomery Convention that took place on February 4, 1861, a national flag was not selected by the convention, as no proposals had been submitted.
-President Jefferson Davis' inauguration took place under the 1861 state flag of Alabama, and the celebratory parade was led by a unit carrying the 1861 state flag of Georgia.
+President Jefferson Davis's inauguration took place under the of Alabama, and the celebratory parade was led by a unit carrying the of Georgia.

-Realizing that they quickly needed a national banner to represent their sovereignty, the Provisional Congress of the Confederate States set up the Committee on Flag and Seal.
-The chairman was William Porcher Miles, who was also the South Carolina'a representative in the Confederate House of Representatives.
+Realizing that they quickly needed a national banner to represent their sovereignty, the the set up the Committee on Flag and Seal.
+The chairman was William Porcher Miles, who was also the South Carolina representative in the Confederate House of Representatives.

 The committee began a competition to find a new national flag, with an unwritten adoption deadline of March 4, 1861, the date of President Lincoln's inauguration.
 This would serve to show the world that the South was truly sovereign.
-Hundreds of examples were submitted from across the Confederate States and from states that were not yet part of Confederacy (e.g. Kentucky), and even from Union states (such as New York).
-Many of the proposed designs paid homage to the Stars and Stripes, the result of a sense of nostalgia in early 1861 that many of the new Confederate citizens felt toward the Union.
+Hundreds of examples were submitted from across the Confederate States and from states that were not yet part of the Confederacy (e.g. Kentucky), and even from Union states (such as New York).
+Many of the proposed designs paid homage to the "Stars and Stripes", the result of a sense of nostalgia in early 1861 that many of the new Confederate citizens felt toward the Union.
 Some of the homages were outright mimicry, while others were less obviously inspired by the Stars and Stripes yet were still intended to pay homage to that flag.

 Those inspired by the Stars and Stripes were discounted almost immediately by the committee because they mirrored the Union's flag too closely.
 While others were wildly different, many of which were very complex and extravagant, they were largely discounted because of the complexity and expense that would be involved in their production.